TwilioDevEd/server-notifications-django/README.md

 1. Copy the `.env_example` file to `.env`, and edit it to include your Twilio API credentials (found at https://www.twilio.com/user/account/voice)
 1. For the TWILIO_NUMBER variable you'll need to provision a new number in the [Manage Numbers page](https://www.twilio.com/user/account/phone-numbers/incoming) under your account.
 The phone number should be in E.164 format
-1. Run `source .env` to apply the environment variables (or even better, use [autoenv](https://github.com/kennethreitz/autoenv))
+1. (Optional) This project integrate [python-dotenv](https://github.com/theskumar/python-dotenv) to automatically load the `.env` file.
+Alternatively, you can run `source .env` to apply the environment variables (or even use [autoenv](https://github.com/kennethreitz/autoenv))
 1. Customize `config/administrators.json` with your phone number.
 1. Start the development server

     ```
     python manage.py runserver
     ```
-1. Go to [http://localhost:8000/error](http://localhost:8000/error).
+1. Go to [http://localhost:8000/error](http://localhost:8000/error/).
 You'll receive a text shortly with details on the exception.

 ## Run the tests